Richie (film): Casting

 Natty Subramaniam joined the team to play another leading role, after the team had considered casting other actors including Sasikumar.
 Gautham revealed that Natty was eventually chosen because they wanted an actor who did not carry any particular image.
 Kannada actress Shraddha Srinath was signed on to play the leading female role opposite Nivin, while Lakshmi Priyaa Chandramouli and Elango Kumaravel were signed on to portray supporting roles as members of a fishermen community.
 Veteran producer G. K. Reddy, the father of actor Vishal, was signed on to play a supporting role in the film during the first schedule.

 Filming

 The film began the first schedule of its shoot in Tuticorin during early June 2016.
 Previously the movie was titled as Santa Maria and then the name was changed to Avargal.
 Later, it was titled as Richie.

 Ashok Selvan shot for a cameo appearance in the film during September 2016, but the scenes were not featured in the final version.

 Soundtrack

-Music was composed by B. Ajaneesh Loknath who composed the original Kannada film retaining all the tunes.
-This is B. Ajaneesh Loknath's second Tamil soundtrack album after Kurangu Bommai.
+Music was composed by B. Ajaneesh Loknath, who composed the original Kannada film, retaining all the tunes.
+This is Ajaneesh's second Tamil soundtrack album after Kurangu Bommai.
 Audio for the movie was launched along with trailer on 23 November 2017.